takeichimasato/BCDSAgent/README.md

 The tutorial text describes how to use the software in step-by-step fashion.
 Following this tutorial leads users to design and run their own Bidirectional Collaboration Data Sharing System.

 ## BCDS based System Examples
-* **Orchestra.zip**: Contains configuration files and databases for an example described in the Tutorial.
+* **Orchestra.zip**: Contains configuration files and databases for an example described in the User's Guide.
-* **DejimaXYZ.zip**: Contains configuration files and databases for an exercise described in the Tutorial.
+* **DejimaXYZ.zip**: Contains configuration files and databases for an exercise described in the User's Guide.
 * **Turnaround.zip**: Contains configuration files and databases for modeling Turnaround Deliberation and Public Comment System with Dejima-style data sharing.
 Explanatory notes with snapshots included.
 * **CTDS2.0.zip**: Contains configuration files and databases for the Collaborative Taxi Dispatching System (CTDS).
 Explanatory notes with snapshots included.